nexus-uw/set/README.md

 ### What is this?

-a (dumb) implementation of the game of set in Typescript
+A (dumb) implementation of the game of set in Typescript

 ### How to run